Algorithm Watch

 ### Tabs

-Algorithm Watch has three tabs:
+Algorithm Watch has four tabs:

 * **Signals** - source list, review reminders, and the status of algorithm context flowing into Content Forge.